MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 > [!NOTE]
 > This feature is currently available in [public developer preview](../resources/dev-preview/developer-preview-intro.md) only.

 The user can receive real-time meeting events.
-As soon as any app is associated with a meeting, the actual meeting start and meeting end time are shared with the bot.
+As soon as any app is associated with a meeting, the actual meeting start and end time are shared with the bot.

 Actual start and end time of a meeting are different from scheduled start and end time.
-The meeting details API provides the scheduled start and end time.
+The Meeting Details API provides the scheduled start and end time.
 The event provides the actual start and end time.

 ### Prerequisite